TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Benchmark_Suite/Readme.md

 **design.lib**:  Corrected version of design.lib.
 Please use this version for all of the designs in the benchmark suite.

 **design.scl**:  Corrected version of design.scl.
 Please use this version for all of the designs in the benchmark suite.

+**design.cascade_shape_instances**: Fix for bug#9: Please use the design.cascade_shape_instances files provided in the Benchmark_Suite folder in lieu of the design.cascade_shape_instances file provided with each design.
+This file contains a superset of all cascade shape instances we used in this benchmark suite.